 Electroluminescence (EL) is the new buzzword of the solar industry.
-In this blog we will explain what Electroluminescence is exactly, and why it’s worth keeping an eye on it when it comes to complementing thermal inspections.
+In this blog, we will explain what Electroluminescence is precisely, and why it’s worth keeping an eye on it when it comes to complementing thermal inspections.

 Let’s start with the basics: What exactly is Electroluminescence, and who is it for?

-In short, electroluminescence (EL) relies on the same type of technology as a led emitting diode (LED).
+In short, Electroluminescence (EL) relies on the same type of technology as a led emitting diode (LED).
 As an example, these are usually found in modern illumination solutions in your home.
 But in the case of EL and solar panels, the current is pushed into the solar cells, which are technically large LEDs.
-The cells then emit light in the near infrared range (NIR) but in daylight, this light is outshone by the sun.
-Therefore, these emissions are recorded at night with special high-resolution cameras.
+The cells then emit light in the near-infrared range (NIR), but this light is outshone by the sun in daylight.
+Therefore, these emissions are recorded at night with unique high-resolution cameras.
 When the cell is damaged, there is either less current passing through or none at all.
 This results in a less bright or completely dark cell when compared to the working cell.

 One of the leading EL capturing companies in the industry is Aerial PV Inspection.
 Their inspection software employs a neural network (CNN) to identify and categorize faults in EL images.
 The neural network was trained through thousands of EL images in which faults were marked for each category by human experts.
 The impact of cracks and inactive cell areas stems from their experience and several expert studies.